Team-Guardian/tagger/documentation/for_developers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 **Latitude and Longitude Search:**
-Searches through received images via to determine which photos contain the specified co-ordinates.
+Searches through received images via to determine which photos contain the specified coordinates.